randyoyarzabal/chief/docs/README.md

 - Safely run alongside Zsh and use custom prompts, such as Oh My Bash or Oh My Zsh.
 - Management of Bash variables, aliases, and functions
 - Support for local and remote git plugins
-  - Auto creation of plugins
+- Auto creation of new plugins
-- Automated reload of edited files
+- Automated reload of edited files (plugins, .bashrc, .bash_profile)
 - Private SSH key auto-loading
 - Custom prompt; if you're not already using one
   - Git prompt